A Decade's Battle on Dataset Bias: Are We There Yet?: Introduction

-In this work, we take a renewed ``\textit{unbiased look at dataset bias}'' \cite{Torralba2011} after the decade-long battle.
-Our study is driven by the tension between building less biased datasets versus developing more capable models---the latter was less prominent at the time of the Torralba and Efros paper \cite{Torralba2011}.
+In this work, we take a renewed ``\textit{unbiased look at dataset bias}'' \citep{Torralba2011} after the decade-long battle.
+Our study is driven by the tension between building less biased datasets versus developing more capable models---the latter was less prominent at the time of~\citet{Torralba2011}.
 While efforts to reduce bias in data may lead to progress, the development of advanced models could better exploit dataset bias and thus counteract the promise.